bryanbraun/poor-mans-styleguide/README.md

 # Media and Form Elements

-This last section contains elements that don't render well in markdown.
-Please consult the final section in [index.html](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/index.html), to see the rest of the styleguide.
+This last section contains elements that cannot be represented in markdown.
+Please consult the final section of [the HTML version](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/index.html), to see the rest of the styleguide.